Yorke and Northern Local Health Network Consumer and Community Engagement Strategy 2020-2025

 If you have any questions or would like more information about consumer engagement opportunities, please contact Health.YNLHNConsumerFeedback@sa.gov.au or Telephone (08) 8638 4438 for more information.

-Consumers can choose to represent consumers and carers on one of the following committee or working groups, Aboriginal Torres Strait Islander persons as well as members that are from culturally and linguistically diverse backgrounds (CALD) are encouraged to apply.
+Consumers and community members are invited to represent consumers and carers across the Local Health Network Governance committees.
+Aboriginal Torres Strait Islander persons as well as members that are from culturally and linguistically diverse backgrounds (CALD) are encouraged to apply.
 Below are the some existing YNLHN committees that include consumer representatives within the membership:

 As a consumer representative on a committee or working group, representatives will be required to: